quellabs/wakapac/README.md

 - **Declarative HTML bindings** with `{{mustache}}` templates and `data-pac-bind` attributes
 - **Two-way reactivity** for objects and nested arrays
+- **Advanced expression system** supporting arrays, objects, and complex operations
+- **Integrated HTTP client** (WakaSync) with request grouping, cancellation, and retry logic
 - **Drop-in script file** - no bundler required
-- **Win32-style** `eventProc` for low-level event handling when you want total control
+- **Win32-style** `msgProc` for low-level event handling when you want total control
-- **Hierarchical components** with parent–child notification
+- **Hierarchical components** with parent—child notification
-- **Everything included** - reactivity, HTTP utilities, component communication, and browser state tracking in one library
-- **No ecosystem complexity** - one script file provides what typically requires multiple React/Vue packages
+- **Integrated HTTP client** - seamless integration with WakaSync for advanced HTTP handling with request grouping and cancellation

 ### Who WakaPAC is For